 More Helpful Information

 - Property Taxes: See Charleston County’s property tax estimator.

 - State Taxes: Visit the S.C.
 Department of Revenue website for more information.

 Enjoy Island Living at Its Finest With Pam Harrington Exclusives

-Kiawah Island and Seabrook Island boast some of the most desirable real estate in South Carolina, and with today’s market, there couldn’t be a better time to secure your piece of island paradise.
-With over 30 years of Charleston real estate experience, Pam Harrington Exclusives is known throughout the Lowcountry as the No. 1 source for prime real estate and luxury homes.
-Whether you are searching for a waterfront property, a large family home, or an intimate villa, we will help you find the island home of your dreams!
+Kiawah Island and Seabrook Island boast some of the most desirable real estate in South Carolina.
+Secure your island paradise.
+With over 40 years of Charleston area real estate experience, Pam Harrington Exclusives is known throughout the Lowcountry as the No. 1 source for prime real estate and luxury homes.
+Whether you are searching for a waterfront property, a distinctive, family home, or an intimate island villa, we are here to help you find the home of your dreams!